harshpreet14/journalling/README.md

 It enables users to record voice notes seamlessly and utilizes OpenAI's advanced Whisper model for speech-to-text transcription.These voice notes would be converted to text, allowing you to read and edit them later at your convenience.

 Currently, I am working on AI integration, to perform sentiment analysis on the text using the powerful ChatGPT API.
 This analysis would help you identify triggers, patterns, and fluctuations in your mood throughout the day.

+## Features

+1. **Voice Notes Recording**: Users can effortlessly record voice notes throughout the day, capturing their thoughts and emotions in real-time.

+2. **OpenAI Whisper Integration**: To enhance the user experience, the 'Journaling App' leverages OpenAI's  Whisper model for speech-to-text transcription.
+This empowers users to effortlessly convert their voice notes into text, making it easy to review and analyze their daily entries.

+## Tech Stack

+- **Frontend**: The frontend is built using React, a powerful JavaScript library for creating dynamic and interactive user interfaces.
+The intuitive and responsive design ensures a seamless user experience.

+- **Third-Party Authentication**: The application employs Auth0 for robust and secure third-party authentication.
+This ensures that user data and privacy are protected, and seamless sign-in experiences are delivered.

+- **Backend**: The backend is powered by Express, a flexible and minimalist Node.js web application framework.
+Express facilitates smooth data flow and efficient communication between the frontend and database.

+- **Cloud Database**: MongoDB Atlas is used as the cloud database, offering scalability, performance, and reliable data storage for the 'Journaling App'.

+## Installation

+To set up and run the 'Journaling App' on your local environment, follow these steps:

+1. Clone the repository to your local machine.

+2. Install the required dependencies using npm or yarn.
+Also install Tailwind CSS and configure properly.

+3. Configure the environment variables for Auth0 and MongoDB Atlas to enable authentication and database connection.

+4. Run the application using the npm or yarn start command.